 October 6, 2011

-Upon adoption of the proposed permanent rule amendments for small and mid-size solid fuel burning devices, DEQ will implement outreach activities and technical assistance efforts to aid owners and operators of affected solid fuel burning devices in meeting applicable air quality and associated emissions requirements.
+DEQ will implement outreach activities and technical assistance efforts to aid owners and operators of affected solid fuel burning devices in meeting applicable air quality and associated emissions requirements upon adoption of the proposed permanent rule amendments for small and mid-size solid fuel burning devices.
 Anticipated efforts can be categorized by the headings identified below.

 Communication